I’m a middle aged guy, married with two kids, who grew up in South Devon.

 As for me personally – I do absolutely love writing software (have since I was 11 years old), and I’m fascinated by electronics, robotics, rocketry, asteroid mining, 3d printing, nano-technology, sci-fi and most other classically ‘geeky’ things, but that’s just me.
 I embrace my inner geek.

-Politically I don’t have a strong affiliation with any particular party.
+Ethically and politically I don’t have a strong affiliation with any particular party.
 But I do believe strongly in:

 - …being courteous and respectful,